2022 Russian debt default: Background

 The Russian government had a 30-day grace period to meet its contractual obligations, but S&P Global stated that it expects that investors will not be able to convert rubles into “dollars equivalent to the originally due amounts” and sanctions will reduce Russia's "willingness and technical abilities to honor the terms and conditions" of the loans.

 Previously, on 16 March, Russia managed to pay through a new method (acting on a general license issued by the US Office of Foreign Assets Control, which was valid until May 25) and thus avoided technical default, it also threatened to sue if forced into default or use cryptocurrency.

 Earlier, Russian Minister of Finance Anton Siluanov said that Russia would repay its foreign currency debt only if its foreign currency accounts were unfrozen.
 On 29 April, Russia's Finance Ministry said that it made an attempt to repay US$649.2 million on Russia-2022 and Russia-2042 Eurobonds (in dollars through non-sanctioned Bank Dom.RF JSC to Bank of New York Mellon Corp. and then to Citibank N.A., London branch), but it was not clear if the payments would reach the recipients and Russia would avoid default.
 On 4 May, US and UK regulators cleared the payments with a technical date of 2 May.

-Five days before the May 25 license expired, Russia again managed to pay on Russia-2026 and Russia-2036 Eurobonds but did not avoid falling into the grace period, because its money got stuck in Euroclear (that was classified as an actual default by Moody's 30 days later on 27 June).
+Five days before the May 25 license expired, Russia again managed to pay on Russia-2026 and Russia-2036 Eurobonds but did not avoid falling into the grace period, because its money got stuck in Euroclear Bank (that was classified as an actual default by Moody's 30 days later on 27 June).
 It paid US$71.25 million for a dollar-denominated eurobond and 26.5 million euros ($28 million) for euro-denominated notes.
 The next payments after the due on 27 May one were $235 million across two Eurobonds due on June 23.